 When temperatures exceed 95 degrees, California’s high heat procedures take effect.
 Aside from the above, employees are also entitled to a minimum 10-minute cool-down rest period every two hours.
 Employers must monitor their workers for signs of heat illness and follow other high heat requirements found in the heat illness regulation.

 Summer heat is a way of life in California, and adjusting to it is critical to the success of your business.
-These precautions help you better equip your employees no matter how hot it gets.
+The National Weather Service provides the latest information about weather hazards throughout the state.
+Bookmark the page and check back often, and then take the necessary precautions to help protect your employees no matter how hot it gets.

 The above evaluations and/or recommendations are for general guidance only and should not be relied upon for medical advice or legal compliance purposes.
 They are based solely on the information provided to us and relate only to those conditions specifically discussed.
 We do not make any warranty, expressed or implied, that your workplace is safe or healthful or that it complies with all laws, regulations or standards.